alicelucyr/fluxnet_project/README.md

 ### Climate and precipitation timing partly explain ecosystem responses to VPD

 Warmer, summer wet season ecosystems tended to show stronger sensitivity to high VPD.
-This is could be attributed to the wet season coinciding with periods of the highest annual VPD, therefore, high sensitivity to VPD through isohydric strategies such as stomatal closure are appropriate during infrequent low rainfall/high VPD periods.
+This could be attributed to the wet season coinciding with periods of the highest annual VPD, therefore, high sensitivity to VPD through isohydric strategies such as stomatal closure is appropriate during infrequent low rainfall/high VPD periods.

 In contrast, at winter wet season sites, plant species must tolerate a long, dry summer with high VPD, relying on other hydraulic mechanisms to conserve water.